Rushikeshsasamkar/React-Ecommerce-Shop/README.md

 <h2> E-Commerce Web App</h2>

-CartWave is your go-to destination for a seamless online shopping experience.
-Whether you're a shopper looking for the latest trends or an admin managing the store, CartWave has you covered.
+E-Cart is your go-to destination for a seamless online shopping experience.
+Whether you're a shopper looking for the latest trends or an admin managing the store, E-cart has you covered.

 **Features**